realA10001986/Time-Circuits-Display/README.md

 Three different notations are supported:
 - DD: Decimal degrees;
 - DMS: Degrees, minutes, seconds;
 - DMD: Degrees, decimal minutes.
+This is the most precise one of the three.

-To enable this mode, enter 114 (DD), 115 (DMS) or 116 (DMD) followed by ENTER.
+To toggle geolocation mode, enter 114 (DD), 115 (DMS) or 116 (DMD) followed by ENTER.
 Geolocation mode is mutually exclusive to World Clock and Room Condition mode, and disabled when a Time Travel is initiated.
 If an SD card is present, Geolocation mode is persistent across reboots.

-#### GPS for speed
+### GPS for speed

 One nice feature of GPS is that the receiver can deliver current speed of movement.
 If the Time Circuits are, for instance, mounted in a car or on a boat, and a [speedo](#speedometer) is connected, this display will be just that: A real speedometer.